brenmathew/Web_Scraping/README.md

-The purpose of the following projects was to process textual data from a given HTML page, calculating the positive and negative score based on predefined set of strings and extracting the articles to an output
+The purpose of the following project was to process textual data from a given HTML page, calculating the positive and negative score based on predefined set of strings and extracting the articles to an output
 Excel file.

 # Libraries: